sabeydeedaya/docs/src/pages/deep-linked-ads/apple-mobile-tracking.md

 ## Setup

 In order to check if the user came from an Apple Search Ad, you must make the attribution call before Branch initializes.
-As a warning, Apple's API is extremely slow often taking more than 1 second round trip.
-This means that your call to Branch's initSession to the execution of the callback block will be delayed by this additional 1 second.
+As a warning, Apple's API is extremely slow, often taking more than 1 second round trip.
+This means that your call to Branch's initSession to the execution of the callback block may be delayed by this additional 1 second.

 ## Import iAd and AdSupport